mbukowicz/mbukowicz.github.io/_posts/2020-05-01-snapshot-isolation-in-postgresql.md

 by your end users.

 Although the trade-offs made by the creators of each database can be slightly different the mechanics and limitations stay the same.
-If you understand the basic concepts and possible strategies for implementing isolation then later it can make your life much easier when you need to quickly get up to speed with a new database.
+If you decide to spend time to better understand the basic concepts and possible strategies for implementing isolation then later it can make your life much easier when you need to quickly get up to speed with a new database.

 In this article we will take a look at how PostgreSQL solves the isolation problem by leveraging optimistic approach to locking.